0xVolt/DNASCANNER/learn-flask/README.md

     font-family: sans-serif;
 }
 ```
 - This stylesheet now needs to be linked in the `base.html` master html file.
 However, the css file cannot directly be linked as a path.
 We gotta make use of more Jinja2 syntax.
+We link the stylesheet by doing the following,
+  1. Importing the function `url_for()` from flask in our `app.py`.
+Our Flask import then becomes,
+        ```python
+        from flask import flask, render_template, url_for
+        ```